 To me, cornbread is either really good… or really bad.
 It can be dry and crumbly or moist and delicious.
 (This recipe, obviously, is moist and delicious or I wouldn’t be posting it.)

 And one of the things I love most about cornbread is how versatile it can be.
 As you know from most of my blog entries, I love diverse foods.
 Cornbread’s a great one because you can put anything in it: blueberries and lavender, smoked jalapeno and cheddar cheese, or even – as I’m about to share – mango and red pepper.

 Ironically, one of the best cornbreads I’ve ever eaten was made by a guy from New Hampshire.
-Crazy, I know.
-But one of the reasons I really like his recipe is because it uses good ol’ fashioned butter – and I know folks in the South use shortening in their cornbread, but I think using hydrogenated oil is a sin because it’s so bad for you, but anyway…
+One of the reasons I really like his recipe is because it uses good ol’ fashioned butter – and I know folks in the South use shortening in their cornbread, but I think using hydrogenated oil is a sin because it’s so bad for you, but anyway…

-I tried my twist on this recipe out on one of many trips to camp.
-We were barbequing over an open fire (my killer ribs may soon follow this post) and I was excited to make this cornbread because I very rarely get to use my cast iron skillets over an open fire.
+I tried my twist on this recipe a while ago on one of many trips to camp.
+We were barbequing over an open fire and I was excited to make it because I very rarely get to use my cast iron skillets over an open fire.
 This even gave me a golden opportunity to use the tiny little cast iron that my lady got me and it worked beautifully.

 INGREDIENTS for a CARIBBEAN CORNBREAD:

 1/2 cup mango, small diced

 1/2 cup buttermilk

 1/2 cup brown sugar

 1/2 cup white sugar